 Compendia

-- The only thing in the compendium pack is a macro automating the tinkerer's alchemy potions, allowing to choose how many PIs to spend, how to allocate the results, previews and a final chat message with the results.
+- The only thing in the player's compendium pack is a macro automating the tinkerer's alchemy potions, allowing to choose how many PIs to spend, how to allocate the results, previews and a final chat message with the results.

 Dependencies